jallanxjallan/onemanairforce/adaptation/scenes/landing_gear_collapse.md

 date: 04 May 1948
 name: Landing Gear Collapse
 status: draft
-synopsis: '''RI-002 cracks a wing when the landing gear collapses prior to takeoff.'''
 title: Landing Gear Collapse

 ---
 The landing gear collapses just as RI-002 is preparing to take off from the strip at Bukittinggi.
 Bob checks the wing for damage, and decides that the new crack in not serious.
 Later that